airsplay/lxmert/README.md

-We use the Faster R-CNN feature extractor demonstrated in ["Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering", CVPR 2018](https://arxiv.org/abs/1707.07998) and its code released at [bottom-up-attention github repo](https://github.com/peteanderson80/bottom-up-attention).
+We use the Faster R-CNN feature extractor demonstrated in ["Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering", CVPR 2018](https://arxiv.org/abs/1707.07998) and its released code in [bottom-up-attention github repo](https://github.com/peteanderson80/bottom-up-attention).
 It was trained on [Visual Genome](https://visualgenome.org/) dataset and implemented based on a specific [Caffe](https://caffe.berkeleyvision.org/) version.

-To extract object features, you could follow the installation instructions in the bottom-up attention github [https://github.com/peteanderson80/bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention).
+To extract object features with Faster R-CNN, I recommend to use our docker image `airsplay/bottom-up-attention` on docker hub.
+I take care of all the dependencies there.
+Instructions and examples are demonstrated below.
+You could also follow the installation instructions in the bottom-up attention github to setup the tool: [https://github.com/peteanderson80/bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention).

-We also provide a docker image which takes care of all these dependencies.

 ### Feature Extraction with Docker
 [Docker](https://www.docker.com/) is a easy-to-use virturlization tool which allows you to plug and play without installing libraries.